 As stated, pre-registration and prepayment are simply ways to make the event easier to organise and fairer to all involved.

-No. We do not know where this question comes from but we would like to put it to rest.
+No. While Fursuits can be fun and super cute, you don't need one to enjoy FurJAM!
 Nobody has ever needed a fursuit to participate in FurJAM or any event/convention Australia-wide.

-Make sure you check our Venues and Events pages to find out which places are fursuit friendly, and use common sense and dress appropriately for the events otherwise.
+If you do plan to come in suit, make sure you check our home page and Events page to find out which places are fursuit friendly and what fursuit-related activities will be on.
+Of course, you should use common sense and dress appropriately for the events otherwise.
 (Sunscreen, hat, correct shoes, etc)

 Pretty simple.
 Once your have registered on the FurJAM website you can go back to the register tab and order your shirts from there.
 If you get your order wrong email us at email@example.com and we’ll set things straight for you.